nuz-app/nuz/README.md

   - Support development mode for **standalone** and **workspace** projects.
   - Build with **auto-optimize code** and **minify size**.
   - Easy to publish with **integrity hash check**.
-  - File serving and directory listing in module, allow secure methods.
+  - File serving and directory listing in the module, allow secure methods.
   - Styling are supports **CSS modules**, **Less** and **Sass**, don't need config.
   - Using `svg` files as **React component** or static files.
   - Allow import **image files** and convert to `base64` or static files.